Browsed by

 Usha with Benjamin and Jonathan, a year after the passing of Francis

-Usha at teh extreme left conducting classes for children at the Petaling Jaya Bahá’í Centre.
+Usha at the extreme left conducting classes for children at the Petaling Jaya Bahá’í Centre.
 Jonathan is the second child from the left with Benjamin.
 At the time of writing, they are settled in Australia.

 One of the closest friends of Francis was Ponnusamy Arokiam, who loved both Francis and Counsellor Inparaju Chinniah.
 When Ponnusamy’s wife Mariammah (Mala) gave birth to their first son, they name him ‘Francis Inbaraj’ – combining the names of Francis Singam and Inparaju Chinniah.